hepplerj/Dissertation/ch4.dissertation.Heppler.md

 >
 > ---Tom Wolfe, 1983^[*Esquire*, 1983, 356.]

+> Each day, the Bay Area is losing irreplaceable assets to the
+> bulldozer . . .
+>
+> ---People for Open Space, "The Case for Open Space" (1965)

 <!--ARGUMENT: As "nature" receded underneath asphalt, Bay Area environmentalists
-sought to create places for "nature" through open space, etc.-->
+sought to create places for "nature" through open space, etc.

+The importance of local politics: when federal and state law wasn't enough, locals took things into their own hands (ordinances, activism) -->

 Journalist Leonard Downie could scarcely find nature in Silicon Valley.
 Visiting San Jose in the early 1970s, he concluded that the only